- Academic Affairs

-“Everything provides a niche for something else,” said Shelley.
+“Everything provides a niche for something else,” Shelley said.

 For pest problems, Shelley suggested planting asters and rhododendrons for deer and mint to ward off rats.

-People’s attitudes are beginning to change, said Hardcastle.
+People’s attitudes are beginning to change, Hardcastle said.
 She is starting to see more native gardens in bloom.

 For more information on plants native to the Chesapeake Bay Watershed, check out the following resources: